haseeb860/javascript-stopwatch/README.md

 # javascript-stopwatch
-I am developed this project using javascript.
+Developed this project using javascript.